 Helping fix the problem

-There’s assistance for older adults facing food insecurity.
-The Supplement Nutrition Assistance Program (SNAP) is a government program available to older adults, that helps them buy the nutritious food they need to stay healthy and active.
+For older adults facing food insecurity, there are programs available to offer food assistance and help them access needed nutrition.
+The Supplement Nutrition Assistance Program (SNAP) is a government program available to eligible low-income households to help them buy food.
 Most communities also have food pantries and food box delivery services for people in need.

 Home-delivered meals are another good option for older adults.
 Mom’s Meals® delivers fully prepared, refrigerated meals to people nationwide including nine health condition menus.
 We offer meals to recipients under certain Medicaid and Older American Act programs.